kimnewzealand/langgraph-tutorial/README.md

 3. **Interactive Query Processing**: Natural language queries with intelligent routing based on user intent and document status
 4. **Compliance Action Planning**: Framework for generating chronologically ordered compliance tasks with timeframes and deadlines
 5. **Gap Analysis Capability**: Foundation for comparing policy documents with market updates to identify missing requirements
+6. **Offline LLM**: All models run locally on RAM using Ollama to reduce cost and security concerns